porzione/wtcurve/README.md

-                        skew morphs reverse saw to saw through triangle, pow and rc morph the ramp curvature from linear to power- bent or RC capacitor charge shaped --sine                Sine in every frame, a still carrier like --saw ramp whose motion comes from --morph alone; the carrier a wavefolder wants
+                        skew morphs reverse saw to saw through triangle, pow and rc morph the ramp curvature from linear to power- bent or RC capacitor charge shaped --vowel SEQ           Morphing vowel wavetable: a sequence from aeiou, e.g. aeiou or ao; tenor formants interpolate across the table, mapped onto harmonics of a 110 Hz fundamental --sine                Sine in every frame, a still carrier like --saw ramp whose motion comes from --morph alone; the carrier a wavefolder wants